-During a visit, consider ice skating under the tree and enjoy the Saks Fifth Ave.
-Light show after 5 PM which is one of the best things to do in NYC at night during the holidays!
+During a visit, consider ice skating under the tree and enjoy the Saks Fifth Avenue Light show after 5 PM is one of the best things to do in NYC at night during the holidays!

 Address: 45 Rockefeller Plaza, New York, NY 10111